yangzhiqiangq/learngit/readme.txt

-git is as version control systeam
+git is as version control systeamd dsada